kmcelwee/fsi-web-scraping-seminar/seminar-1/python.md

     <li>We would get an error if we fed <code>'Princeton'</code> into the function because it contains
         an uppercase letter.
 (Try it out to see what kind of error you would get.)
 To ensure that the string is lowercase, use <code>word = word.lower()</code>.</li>
     <li>This function expects a word.
-If we fed `FSI Class of 2025!` into it, it would cause
+If we fed <code>'FSI Class of 2025!'</code> into it, it would cause
 an error because the blank space character and the exclamation point isn't in our dictionary.
 Python's <a href="https://www.tutorialspoint.com/python/string_isalpha.htm"><code>str.isalpha()</code></a>
 function can tell us if any of the characters in a string aren't a letter.